IOTechSystems/support-alarms-docs/docs/api/graphql/support-alarms-schema.md

 <td valign="top"><a href="#severitytype">SeverityType</a>!</td>
 <td>

-Severity level of the alarm in this state from 0 to 999
+Severity level of the alarm.
+Value is based on configured ranges in the alarm service.

 </td>
 </tr>